 escape" from internment later that same year of 1890).

 That which may seem to the everyday Neapolitan to be a kind of game, an idle display of skill, is nothing less than a common necessity of everyday life in a country where acrobatic agility, boundless audacity and prowess are conditions for survival.The reporter was enthusiastic, yet, in the next breath, melancholy at what apparently was a "faithful reproduction" of the passing of a native race, of the "…red race fleeing from destruction wrought by whites".

-scarcely comprehend what a live display of this kind
+comprehend what a live display of this kind must have

-must have meant to Europeans of the late 19th century.
+meant to Europeans of the late 19th century.
+Speaking of

-Speaking of a simulated Sioux attack on an immigrant
+a simulated Sioux attack on an immigrant wagon train,

-wagon train, part of the daily show in Naples, the
+part of the daily show in Naples, the reporter for il

 No description can convey the effect of an authentic mounted charge by Indians, this folk who here show us a few meager scenes from a life that until a few years ago was theirs to lead untrammeled.